 For those who may not be familiar, please tell us about your music: the type of music you play, where you are from, and how you got started?

 I record and sing pop music- I also DJ and play pop/EDM music.
 I am from New York City.
 First I started Ice-Skating and Dancing and then I started to play piano at 9 years old.
-Then I started singing at 10 year old and started to write songs at 11 years old.
-In my house there was a piano and one day I thought it might be fun to learn to play the piano.
+Then I started singing at 10 years old and started to write songs at 11 years old.
+In my house, there was a piano and one day I thought it might be fun to learn to play the piano.
 I started taking piano lessons, from there I decided I wanted to start singing and I took extensive voice lessons and after I started playing the piano and singing songs, I felt I could write songs as well and I started writing.
 After I started writing, I really became interested in creating music and decided I also wanted to DJ, as it would give me another dimension of music to learn.
 I started taking DJ lessons and also learned from various DJs my parents knew like Jellybean Benitez.

 As an artist, how do you define success?

 Having very successful records and tours- also becoming an international brand.

 What do you find to be your greatest struggle when it comes to the music business?

 If you could only play ONE of your songs for the rest of your career, which one would it be?